 Balance Druid provides support for the party through damage, healing, and other additional effects such as dispels and mob management.

 - Solar Beam is one of the strongest silences in the game.
 Solar Beam can be used to silence a large amount of mobs for 8-seconds in a small radius.
 This can enable pulls which would otherwise be impossible, due to an interrupt requirement.

 - Typhoon is an iconic Balance Druid spell.
 This will knock enemies in front of you away in the direction the cast was aimed.
 Use this to knock enemies away from the tank, yourself, or away from special mob specific mechanics such as Sanguine pools.

 - Force of Nature acts as an artificial taunt that relieves the tank of all melee damage.
 This talent has become almost a staple for Mythic+ due to the threat generation nerf applied to tanks that came with Battle for Azeroth.
-This is also particularly useful during Necrotic and Skittish weeks.
+This is also particularly useful during Necrotic.

 - Soothe has been added back to our baseline kit and will dispel all enrage buffs applied to enemies.
 This talent is particularly useful during Raging weeks.

 - Entangling Roots can be used to root patrols or crowd control immune packs.
 In those packs, the main target can normally be rooted, allowing you to handle the leftovers more easily.